smarthug/markdown-it-apexcharts/README.md

     \`\`\``);

     // important!
-    ApexRender();
+    // finds all div with class 'apexcharts' and render them based on JSON from their data-option attribute
+    // if you are using react , call ApexRender() in componentDidMount() or UseEffect()
+    // anyway it has to be called after div element is created ApexRender();
 ```

-above codes create div element with class "apexcharts".  \
+above code creates div element with class "apexcharts".  \
-To see a Apexcharts , you have to call render method ( ex: chart.render()) \
+To render Apexcharts , you have to call render method ( ex: chart.render()) \
 That is why I created ApexRender function to call render method for every div element with class 'apexcharts' \
+if you are using react , call ApexRender() in componentDidMount() or UseEffect() \
+anyway it has to be called after div element is created